WoTTsecurity/wott-io/_posts/2019-07-15-mtls-with-nginx.md

 class: post-template
 ---

-#  Configuring Nginx with client certificate authentication (mTLS) in X steps
+#  Configuring Nginx for mutual TLS (mTLS) with client certificate authentication

 **Required Skill Level**: Medium to Expert

 **Time to complete**: 15-20 min

+In this post we will walk through how to configure NGINX to support mutual TLS to authenticate a client request in 3 steps:

+1. Install certificate on client
+2. Set up a server
+3. Whitelist client in NGINX access control

 One of the cornerstones of Zero Trust Networking is Mutual TLS (known as mTLS).
 In simple terms, this means that each client is required to present a certificate to talk to the server.
 By replacing credentials with certificates, we are able to significantly improve the security (in particular with short-lived certificates, like the ones we offer), while also making the implementation *easier* (as it removes the need for API key/credential management).